 How Much Does an Iguana Cost?

 No matter the country, the cost of your future pet iguana will change depending on the breed.
-The most common pet iguana is the green iguana, which will cost between $15-$40 in the US.
-Some other breeds, like the desert iguana, can cost more – up to $70-$80.
-However, there are some special breeds that cost between $400-$600, like the rhino iguana.
+The most common pet iguana is the green iguana, which will cost between $15–$40 in the US.
+Some other breeds, like the desert iguana, can cost more, up to $70–$80.
+However, there are some special breeds that cost between $400–$600, like the rhino iguana.

 The costs for iguanas bought in Canada, the UK, and Australia are roughly the same (after currency conversion) as those in the US, but if you’re budgeting, plan for a bit of wiggle room as some variations of iguanas may be rarer and thus more expensive in Australia compared to North America or Europe.
-Green iguanas are usually the cheapest iguana because they are more common.
+Green iguanas are usually the cheapest iguanas because they are more common.
 Brightly colored or rarer iguanas will cost more.

 Things to Ask an Iguana Breeder